TRIGGER WARNING: Charlottesville attack, white supremacist violence, physical harm

 I know now that we were mistaken.

 We knew the criminal legal system could deliver neither accountability for perpetrators nor healing for survivors…or we should have known.
-Women of color—in particular our Black sisters in the movement—cautioned us again and again not to choose this path, and we failed to listen.
+Indigenous women and other women of color—in particular our Black sisters in the movement—cautioned us again and again not to choose this path, and we failed to listen.

 Accountability is an active process that requires the person who has committed harm to take responsibility, acknowledge the impact, express remorse, and commit never to engage in the harm again.
 None of those things happen when someone is incarcerated.
 Incarceration punishes and isolates; it does not help us find our humanity–whether we are the ones on the inside of the bars or the outside.
 The system wasn’t built to help us heal.